bqchristie/seneca-web322-fall-2023/assignments/assignment-four/assignment-four.md

 5. **If doing sequelize** - Create sequelize Objects to model Users, Products and Orders.

-6. **If doing sequelize** - Create sequelize Objects to model Users, Products and Orders.
+6. **If doing mongo** - Create sequelize Objects to model Users, Products and Orders.

 7. In your service classes connnect your endpoints to the database objects.